Job no: 522030

 The University of Florida is currently accepting applications for a Clinical Assistant Professor of Counselor Education.
 This is a 12-month, non-tenure track position with teaching, supervision, and clinical administration as primary responsibilities within a CACREP-accredited counselor preparation program.

-This 12-month faculty appointment will begin in May or August, 2022.
+This 12-month faculty appointment will begin in August, 2022.
 The Counselor Education Program is housed within the School of Human Development and Organizational Studies in the College of Education.
 More information about the Counselor Education Program can be found at https://education.ufl.edu/counselor-education/.

 - Supervising graduate students in school and clinic field-based settings

-- Advising and mentoring graduate students, including serving on doctoral committees as required
+- Advising and mentoring graduate students, including serving on doctoral committees

 - Service to the school, college, university, and profession